kagisearch/kagi-docs/docs/orion/support-and-community/troubleshooting/bug-reporting.md

 If we can not reproduce the problem, we are not able to fix it.

 **Important note**: Most likely cause of problems on web pages is Content blocking and Web extension.
-You can rule out both quickly by enabling [Compatibilty mode](./troubleshooting-webpage-issues.md#orion-compatibility-mode).
+You can rule out both quickly by enabling [Compatibility mode](./troubleshooting-webpage-issues.md#orion-compatibility-mode).

 The second most likely cause of issues is WebKit, Orion's rendering engine.
 This is why we will ask you to check if the same problems exists in Safari